GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/workshop_material/5_working_with_job_scheduler.md

 #Run ls command and you should see two files (one .R and one sl) and one directory named slurmout
 $ ls -F
-example1_arraysum.R  example1_arraysum.sl  slurmout/
+bowtie-test.sl*  example/  slurmout/

-#Review the slurm script with cat Or another text editor and submit with sbatch
+#Review the slurm script bowtie-test.sl with nano and edit the corresponding sections
-$ sbatch example1_arraysum.sl
+$ sbatch bowtie-test.sl
 ```

 >use `squeue -u $USER` and `sacct` again to evaluate the job status